Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

 Medicinal Mushrooms

-Turkey Tail, Reishi, Chaga.
-Rotate through tick season for baseline immune resilience.
+Turkey Tail, Reishi, and Chaga can be rotated through tick season for baseline immune support.

 🌿